What is the Hydrogen Breath Test?

 Small Intestinal Bacterial Overgrowth (SIBO): Like the name suggests, SIBO is where bacteria enter your normally sterile small intestine and begin to colonize.
 Studies have indicated that potentially up to 80% of patients with IBS may in fact have SIBO which a Hydrogen/Methane Breath Test can easily and noninvasively help determine by ordering here.
 Treatment of SIBO can be done with a short course of antibiotics provided by your medical professional.

 How do I prepare for a breath test?

 - No smoking, including second-hand smoke, for at least 1 hour before or at any time during the breath test.

-- Sleeping or vigorous exercise for at least 1 hour before or at any time during the breath No test.
+- No sleeping or vigorous exercise for at least 1 hour before or at any time during the breath test.